Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 part of the Taipy GUI Extension API is used.

 Each example addresses specific areas of the extension API.
-You should be able to make you way from one example to the next.
+You should be able to make your way from one example to the next.

 - [Custom static elements](extension_static_element.md)
 - [Custom dynamic elements](extension_dynamic_element.md)